-As part of considerations for restarting and moving through the approval process leaders should consider the activities that they will offer and should be confident that a high- quality programme can be delivered whilst maintaining social distancing and other control measures.
+As part of considerations for reopening and moving through the approval process leaders should consider the activities that they will offer and should be confident that a high- quality programme can be delivered whilst complying with the Covid precautions relating to social distancing and other control measures.
 Guidelines and advice to support leaders in programme planning and running activities can be found in this guidance (see page 9).